 See related: The best credit cards for Apple purchases

 - If you want to maximize your cash back, stick to using the Apple Card for Apple purchases and Apple Pay, and rotate in other credit cards for the remainder of your spending.

 - Take advantage of Apple’s payment scheduling option to keep your payments timely.

 - Use Apple’s biweekly payments option to pay down your balance more than once per month – this will keep your credit utilization low and can boost your credit score.

 - If you use the card for all your purchases, be sure to take advantage of Apple’s reporting features to track your spending patterns – you may discover places where you can cut back.

-While we’re not impressed by the Apple Card’s cash rewards program, we do think the Apple Card includes some very useful features within its app that should make using the card easier than usual.
-Though our research indicates that cash back rewards are the biggest priority for many cardholders, there are plenty of users that care about user experience as well, not to mention a slew of devoted Apple users who consider any Apple product a must-have.
+While we’re not impressed by the Apple Card’s cash rewards program, we do think the Apple Card includes some very useful features within its app that should make using it easier than usual.
+Though our research indicates that cash back rewards are the biggest priority for many cardholders, there are plenty of people that care about user experience as well, not to mention a slew of devoted Apple users who may need to take advantage of the card’s financing options on Apple products.
 For these types of users, the card may be well worth it.

 All reviews are prepared by CreditCards.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including card rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the bank’s website for the most current information.